gustwindjs/gustwind/htmlisp/evolution-plan.md

 3. block forms such as `{@if}` and `{@for}`
 4. interpolation syntax such as `{value}` in text nodes or attributes

+## Implemented Baseline

+The following items are already implemented:

+1. `RawHtml` support through `raw(...)`
+2. `renderOptions.escapeByDefault`
+3. shorthand scoped lookup inside existing `&...` attributes
+4. structured attributes via `&attrs`
+5. `fragment` as a first-class wrapperless composition tag
+6. function components with explicit async/sync behavior
+7. focused ergonomics tests for new behavior
+8. a typing gate through `deno task check:types`

+The rest of this document describes what shipped, what remains, and the order the remaining work should follow.

 ## Recommended Implementation Order

 ### Phase 0: Refactor For Safe Change

 This phase is internal only.
 It reduces duplication before adding behavior.

+Status: complete

 #### Goals